 A well trained dog is safer to have around family and friends.
 However animals can be unpredictable and to minimise risk a dog that returns when called can prevent accidents.

-Owner socialisation and community growth
+Socialisation and community growth

-Going to obedience classes weekly gets you out and about meeting like-minded people who love dogs. these people might live in your neighborhood, allowing you to socialise, develop friendships and to be involved in other local community events.
+Going to obedience classes weekly gets you out and about meeting like-minded people who love dogs.
+These people might live in your neighborhood, allowing you to socialise, develop friendships and to be involved in other local community events.

 ELIGIBILITY OF MEMBERS